Self-myofascial release: No doctor required!07/12/04

 One mustn't look any further than the overwhelmingly positive results numerous individuals have had with Active Release Techniques (ART) to recognize the value of eliminating adhesions and scar tissue.
 Unfortunately, from both a financial and convenience standpoint, we can't all expect to get ART done on a frequent basis.

-Those of you who have been following our Neanderthal No More series will definitely be interested in the valuable role foam rollers can play in correcting postural afflictions.
+Foam rollers can also play a valuable role in correcting postural afflictions.
 Get to work on those tight muscles and you'll definitely see appreciable returns on your efforts!

 These techniques are actually very simple to learn.
 Basically, you just use your body weight to sandwich the roller between the soft tissue to be released and the floor.
 Roll at a slow pace and actually stop and bear down on the most tender spots ("hot spots").
 Once the pain in these spots diminishes, roll the other areas.

 In order to increase the pressure on the soft tissue, simply apply more of your body weight to the roller.
 The simplest way to do this is by either moving from working both legs at once to one leg, or by "stacking" one of your legs on top of the other to increase the tension.